 If Summer Discovery needs to end a session early for any reason, students will be entitled to a partial refund less expenses and non-refundable fees (such as the application fee and any optional insurance) based on when the program cancels.
 Refunds will be determined at the time of cancellation.

-If the program is not completely canceled due to COVID, any student that contracts COVID or needs to leave the program to quarantine will not be entitled to a refund.
+If the program is not completely canceled due to COVID, any student that contracts COVID and needs to leave the program will not be entitled to a refund.

 Yes, you will receive a tuition refund.